Eve Pollard: Honours

 Pollard was appointed Officer of the Order of the British Empire (OBE) in the 2008 Birthday Honours List for services to journalism.

 Personal life

 She married Barry Winkleman (born 1939) in Hendon, north London, in 1968.
 They have a daughter, TV presenter Claudia Winkleman.
 Their marriage ended in divorce in 1975.

-In April 1979 in Islington, London, Pollard married Nicholas Lloyd, a former editor of the Daily Express (1986–95); they have a son, Oliver.
+In April 1979 in Islington, London, Pollard married Nicholas Lloyd, a former editor of the Daily Express (1986–95); the couple have a son.